SA sodium ascorbate

 Most parents benefit from confirming the diagnosis.
 First off, you know exactly what you are dealing with, and recent contacts can be warned.
 Secondly, you have a record of infection that can be used as evidence of immunity later.
 The potential disadvantage of requesting a test is how you could be treated by the consulting doctor.
 It is not uncommon for parents of both vaccinated and unvaccinated children, to diagnose the cough before the doctor does, and after the doctor has misdiagnosed and misprescribed multiple times.
 The doctor surprisingly continues to deny parents the right to get their child tested.
 Often, when this happens, the parents will go to another facility and get the test, which comes back positive.

 As the cough becomes more severe, various stimuli can trigger it.
 A classic way of diagnosis is to touch the middle of the tongue with your finger to see if this starts the cough.
 Or if eating (i.e., passing food over the tongue) starts a cough, consider whooping cough.
 If a child happens to be breathing in, as well as eating when the food touches the tongue, and the cough starts on the inhale, there is a possibility of food going down the wrong way.
 If this happens, you may have to do a gentle push under the diaphragm to have them pass the food back up from the trachea.
-Running around is another trigger.
+The child running around is another cough trigger.

 If you watch the child, they go cough, cough, . . . cough, cough, cough, cough, cough (and at this point are starting to go pink in the face, and are starting to wonder when they can have an in-breath) cough, cough, and then right at the end, they stop coughing, and the in-breath is really fast, because they want to expand their lungs, and the result can be a “whoop.”
 Older children don’t whoop much, if at all.